EdmundBenedict/lordcephei.github.io/pages/fplmtoverview.md

 However, the smoothing introduces complications because the augmentation of a smoothed Hankel function is less straightforward than of a normal Hankel.
 The envelope functions are not screened into a tight-binding representation, as in the second-generation and later generation **LMTO** methods; thus wave functions are evaluated by Ewald summation.
 A new basis, "[Jigsaw Puzzle Orbitals](/docs/code/jpos/),"  makes use of screening and some other tricks to construct a short ranged, minimal basis of envelope functions.
-They are highly accurate because they tailored to the potential, and in accomplish level of precision in the interstitial approachng that of the augmented parts.
+They are highly accurate because they tailored to the potential, and accomplish level of precision in the interstitial approachng that of the augmented parts.
+Thus in the energy window where linearization is valid, the basis set should be close to complete.

 ### *Local Orbitals*
 _____________________________________________

 This package extends the [linear method](/docs/package_overview/#linear-methods-in-band-theory) through the use of local orbitals.
 [Augmented wave methods](/docs/package_overview/#augmented-wave-methods) substitute radial solutions of the Schrödinger equation with combinations of partial waves of angular quantum number *l* inside the augmentation region.
 Linear methods used a fixed radial function (more precisely, pair of functions), which has validity over only a certain energy window.
 With local orbitals, a third radial function is added to the basis, which greatly extends the energy window over which energy eigenvalues can be calculated.
 It is necessary, for example, to obtain the reliable **LDA** band gap in GaAs, as the Ga *3d* and *4d* partial waves are both important.
-To see how to include local orbitals in the basis, see [this tutorial.](/tutorial/lmf/lmf_pbte_tutorial/#local-orbitals/)
+To see how to include local orbitals in the basis, see [this tutorial.](/tutorial/lmf/lmf_pbte_tutorial/#local-orbitals)

 ### *Augmented Plane Waves*
 _____________________________________________

-In July 2008 Takao Kotani added **APW**s as additional envelope functions, which can increase the flexibility of the basis.
+In July 2008 Takao Kotani added augmented plane waves (**APW**s) as additional envelope functions, which can increase the flexibility of the basis.
 The combination of smooth Hankel functions and APWs is described in this paper on the [PMT basis set](http://dx.doi.org/10.1103/PhysRevB.81.125117).
 One can view PMT's as an extension of a conventional **LAPW** method, enabling through the use of a few **MTO**s with much faster convergence in energy cutoff of **APW**s.
 Alternatively, it can be viewed as an extension of the original **MTO** method, A principal advantage of the